josdejong/mathjs/docs/expressions/expression_trees.md

 -   `filter(callback: function) : Node[]`

-    Filter nodes in an expression tree.
+    Recursively filter nodes in an expression tree.
 The `callback` function is called as `callback(node: Node, path: string, parent: Node) : boolean` for every node in the tree, and must return a boolean.
 The function `filter` returns an array with nodes for which the test returned true.
     Parameter `path` is a string containing a relative JSON Path.

     Example: